 Let the confessions begin.
-Seriously… If there is a woman out there who has never felt guilt in setting boundaries, I’d pay for her autograph.
+Seriously… If there is a woman out there who has never struggled with boundaries or felt guilt in setting boundaries, I’d pay for her autograph.
 And I’ll buy a door-sized poster.

-As women, most of us were raised to believe that with setting boundaries and saying no, we take the risk of hurting other people’s feelings, being left out or abandoned, losing a relationship we value, or having someone get angry, confrontational, or disagreeable.
-This makes life… and motherhood a little tougher on us.
+As women, most of us were raised to believe that with setting boundaries and saying no, we would take the risk of hurting other people’s feelings, being left out or abandoned, losing a relationship we value, or having someone get angry, confrontational, or disagreeable.
+These beliefs makes life… and motherhood a little tougher on us, don’t you think?

 What Are Boundaries?